foxsi/gse-command-line/README.md

 FRAMECHECK and FRAMECHECKN:  These programs do not communicate with the FOXSI detector system.
 Rather, they check an acquired formatter data file for the number of good frames.
 FRAMECHECK does this for a binary file acquired through the FOXSIGSE formatter interface, while FRAMECHECKN does this for the .LOG files that are recorded for us by the WSMR Ground Station.

 GSETEST through GSETEST3:  These programs are used for acquiring data through the formatter interface.
 GSETEST3 is the most developed and is the one typically used for data acquisition.

+CLEARCMD:  Send 8 bytes worth of zeroes to clear the formatter commands.
+This is used when the formatter hangs when it receives an incomplete command (i.e. fewer bytes than expected).
+Sending several bytes worth of zeroes "fills out" the rest of the command, but does not result in an incorrect complete command because the checksum is wrong.
+The formatter will not interpret more zeroes as a new command because every real command must start with the 2 MSB high.
+Therefore, sending many zeroes finishes the last command but does not start a new one.
+The formatter should then be fresh and ready for the next real command to be send after this.

+./clearcmd <devicename>